 I cannot stress enough that your surgeon’s experience in determining the best course of action for your pre- and post-operative surgery is critical to having the most desired outcome for joint replacement.
 You want to be assured that your surgeon has anticipated and is prepared for any increased risk factors or situations that may present during your surgery.
 Many patients will have some type of increased risk factor.
 The art is to identify and manage these conditions to facilitate a successful outcome.

 I have built my reputation by creating both consistently excellent results and personal relationships with my patients.
-I specialize in joint replacement surgery and have been practicing at Holy Cross Hospital for more than 20 years.
+I specialize in joint replacement surgery and have been practicing at Holy Cross Hospital for many years.
 The Leone Center for Orthopedic Care has helped thousands of people restore quality of life by solving complex problems associated with their hips and knees, using the latest technology and techniques.
 Part of my success as a surgeon has been to have all of my patients thoroughly evaluated medically before their surgery.
 This assures that each patient is in the best possible health prior to surgery and helps make their post-surgery rehabilitation faster, more predictable and more satisfactory.

 At The Leone Center for Orthopedic Care, the doctor-patient relationship and preparing the patient prior to surgery is as important as the surgery itself.